vEnhance/1802/r06.typ

   is to define a product on vectors component-wise: why can't $vec(x_1, dots.v, x_n)$ and $vec(y_1, dots.v, y_n)$ have "product"
   $vec(x_1 y_1, dots.v, x_n y_n)$?
-  Well, in 18.02, every vector definition we needed a corresponding geometric picture for us to consider it worthy of attention (see table at start of `r03.pdf`).
+  Well, in 18.02, every vector definition needed a corresponding geometric picture for us to consider it worthy of attention (see table at start of `r03.pdf`).
   This definition has no geometric meaning.